austinhuang0131/austinhuang0131.github.io/email.md

 ## Email Service
 This domain uses [Yandex.connect](http://connect.yandex.com) as a email service.
 All accounts are subject to approval by me.
 If you'd like to have an account, please contact im@austinhuang.me.
 You'll also get 10GB of online storage.
 It's free!

+To log in, click [here](http://mail.yandex.com/for/austinhuang.me).

-Please do not abuse on your account.
+Please do not abuse on your account. `abuse@austinhuang.me` and `postmaster@austinhuang.me` are not controlled by me, but by Yandex supports, so use with moderation.